melinapaul/td-laraveltest/README.md

 `CREATE DATABASE db_name`

-Update connection details in the `.env` file and run the following commands in the project directory to install dependencies and create necessary tables:
+Update connection details and other configuration in the `.env` file and run the following commands in the project directory to install dependencies and create necessary tables:

 `composer install`